apereo/cas/docs/cas-server-documentation/planning/Security-Guide.md

 {% include_cached casproperties.html properties="cas.http-web-request.header" %}

-To review and learn more about these options, please visit [this guide][cas-sec-filter].

 ### Spring Webflow Sessions

 The CAS project uses Spring Webflow to manage and orchestrate the authentication process.
 The conversational state of the